cdbrauer/VoxelFuse/README.md

 [VoxCad](https://www.creativemachineslab.com/voxcad.html) is used for running interactive simulations in a GUI.
 Windows/Linux binaries are included with the library.

 A custom version of [Voxelyze](https://github.com/jonhiller/Voxelyze) is used for most simulation features.
-Windows/Linux binaries included with the library.
-Multiprocess simulation features require that [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is configured.
+Windows/Linux binaries are included with the library.
+To use multiprocess simulation features on Windows, [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) must be configured.

 [voxcraft-viz](https://github.com/voxcraft/voxcraft-viz) can be used to view simulation history files (must be installed separately).